logotype

 My father's father, had also been a drummer, fronting his own 12 piece dance band in the 1920s - 1940s, while I understand that even my great grandfather was also a musician, so I guess it was in the blood?!

-Over the last decade, I have also been incredibly fortunate to also acquire some wonderful and very historic drumming items.
+Over the last 15 years, I have also been incredibly fortunate to also acquire some wonderful and very historic drumming items and it all started with the center piece in my collection.

-One such item is the former Phil Collins Pearl Concert Tom BLX set of drums that he played extensively on multiple tours, recordings and one off shows during 1982 & 1983.
+That kit is the former Phil Collins Pearl Concert Tom BLX set of drums that he played extensively on multiple tours, recordings and one off shows during 1982 & 1983 while I was on tour with him as a wide-eyed rookie in the touring business.

 Phil Collins Pearl BLX 1982 Set